sanjuthomas/kafka-connect-gcp-bigtable/README.md

 # Kafka Sink Connect GCP Bigtable

-Apache Kafka Sink only Connect to stream messages from Apache Kafka to Google Cloud Platform (GCP) wide column store Bigtable.
+Apache Kafka Sink only Connect can be used to stream messages from Apache Kafka to Google Cloud Platform (GCP) wide column store Bigtable.

 ## What is Apache Kafka?